roe-dl/weathericons/wildfire/README.md

 ## License and Usage

+The wildfire squirrel `wildfiresquirrel.svg` **MUST NOT** be used for other purposes than wildfire protection information or wildfire danger information.
+Abuse may be prosecuted by the forest administrations of the german federal states.

-In non-commercial domain the symbols can be freely used.
+In non-profit domain the symbols can be freely used.
 What you create using these symbols is not required to be subject to the GPL (fonts exclusion).
 However, the GPL applies to editing the symbols themselves.